blakegearin/codeowners-helper/README.md

 ruby ./analyze_codeowners.rb
 ```

-##### Required
+##### Required Parameters

 These can be passed in via command-line arguments or typed in during execution.
-Order is enforced.

 1. Hostname associated with the GitHub Enterprise
 2. OAuth token key